rlsnider/myMilestoneProject1/README.md

 --W3Shcools for their clear and concise tutoritals on CSS, HTML and JavaScript.
 --YouTuber Steve Griffith whose short online lessons give me great insight into how JavaScript works by using extremely well scripted tutorials.
 --A big shout out to Hert Niks for his beautiful picture I used as a background that was uploaded from unsplash.
+--Marc Olivier Jodoin provided the incredible picture of the wolf which I uploaded from unsplash.